Shortwave broadband antenna: Background

 The challenge for many years has been to devise an antenna which is an efficient radiator, compact, and also inexpensive.
-Previous solutions include the Barker Williamson folded dipole, the Australian traveling-wave antenna and other designs by Guertler etc.
+Previous solutions include the Barker-Williamson folded dipole, the ‘Australian’ traveling-wave antenna, and other designs by Guertler etc.

-Some shortwave broadband antennas can even be used on the whole vaguely defined "shortwave" radio spectrum (usually 1.6–30 MHz) which consist of the upper part of the medium frequencies (MF band upper section = 1.6–3 MHz) and the whole of the high frequencies (HF band = 3–30 MHz).
+Some shortwave broadband antennas can even be used on the whole vaguely defined "shortwave" radio spectrum (usually 1.6–30 MHz) which consists of the upper part of the medium waves (MF band upper section = 1.6–3 MHz) and the whole of the high frequencies (HF band = 3–30 MHz).

 Vocabulary: "Broadband", "multiband", and "wideband"

 There are two separate issues related to getting as many frequencies as possible out of an antenna: